nirupam23/Multi_Object_Tracking/README.md

 ## Training details

 The detector was fine-tuned from YOLOv8s COCO weights for 20 epochs at input size 1024 with batch size 16 on a single Tesla T4.
-The optimizer was selected automatically with a cosine learning-rate schedule, an initial learning rate of 0.01, and early-stopping patience of 20.
+The optimizer was left on automatic selection, which chose AdamW at a learning rate of 0.002 (overriding the requested 0.01), with a cosine learning-rate schedule, a short warmup, and early-stopping patience of 20.
+Training ran under automatic mixed precision.
 Augmentations followed the aerial recipe above.
 Training took about 96 minutes.

 The training curves show smooth convergence.
 Box, classification, and distribution-focal losses on both the training and validation streams decreased steadily and flattened toward the final epochs, while precision, recall, and both mAP measures rose quickly in the first ten epochs and plateaued by around epoch 15.
 The validation mAP at IoU 0.5 improved from 0.83 at the first epoch to 0.965 at the last.